 Hello!
-I am a teacher from Palm Coast, Florida.
-I am 24 years old, and a graduate of Trinity Baptist College.
+I am a teacher from Palm Coast, Florida, and I am a graduate of Trinity Baptist College.
 I travel with the Olson family as a home-school teacher as well as an interpreter for their children Amanda and David as we visit churches.
 I’m so glad to be part of this team!

 I was born to Christian parents, who were dedicated to raising their children in the nurture of the Lord.
 I am the youngest of three.
 When I was four years old, my Dad tucked me in bed each night, told me he loved me, and gave me the same admonition, “You need to believe on the Lord Jesus Christ and be saved.”
 One night, I decided to repent and put my faith in Jesus Christ.
 At ten years of age, unsure of my sincerity in the past, I recommitted my heart and life to Him.